Swift Safety Institute Instructors Course

 Set your own schedule and negotiations.

 Setting your own schedule sounds dreamy, right?
 It is.
-However, the nature of the business is most clients want their classes at night/weekends.
+However, the nature of the business is most clients want their classes with ever changing schedules, this sometimes includes night/weekends.
 CPR has spurts of never-ending classes, and then nothing.
 You need to be able to manage your money to off set the slower season.
 Also, make sure you are aligning yourself with the right business.
 They all pay differently, some pay by hour, some by student count, some are a flat rate pay.
-You must have a go-getter attitude and be able to find your own classes, locations, clients, and have flexibility in order to better serve and retain them.
+You must have a go-get it attitude and be able to find your own classes, locations, clients, and have flexibility in order to better serve and retain them.
 Working for several companies is also fruitful.
 You can make way more income that way.
 You will need to be able to set rates per class for your personal clients, too.

-The cost for us to put you through the Instructor Development course varies between $200-300 on average.
-Prices vary depending on several factors!
+The cost for us to put you through the Instructor Development Course varies between $200-$400 on average.
+Prices vary depending on several factors and your target license.